The Fruit of God’s Spirit - Galatians 5:22-23 | P2

 - We are to put on or yield to meekness - Colossians 3:12-13

-Meekness leads us to use our strength or knowledge to serve and help others, lifting them up, not ourselves.
+Meekness leads us to use our strength or knowledge to serve and help others, lifting them up, not ourselves in arrogance.
 Although the apostle Paul was given extensive revelations, he was meek, desiring to pass that on to others to lift them up, and glorify God.
+Yes, you may be stronger or even smarter in that particular area.
+But its not to your glory, or to demean others.
+But to serve them and bless them.
+Be meek when correcting and leading others.
+It demonstrates God's heart to them.
+Galatians 6:1-3

 - We are to die to our old way and grow in temperance.
 Romans 13:13-14